Fast forward 6 years and I’m a huge fan of medicinal mushrooms, especially Reishi Mushroom

 Reishi is fascinating to look at too, it’s a deep reddish brown colour and kind of shaped like a spaceship (depending on the variety), it grows on a range of different trees, though are most often found on hardwood trees like oak and plum trees.

-because when Reishi grows on wood it is a more potent!
+. because when Reishi grows on wood it is more potent!
 It makes sense because this is how the Reishi Mushroom would grow in the wild – on trees.

 Why drink it?
 That’s a whole other article itself so I will leave with the 4 major reasons I love Reishi – 1) Immune system support 2) Calming / de-stress in nature 3) Anti-cancer 4) Spirit tonic (Shen tonic).